 Lately, I noticed that I was constantly eating on the go while running from a class I teach to a meeting to a performance.
-My boyfriend commented that I am grumpy whenever he sees me.
+My friends commented that I had become irritable with having such a hectic scedule.
 I fall asleep responding to emails in my bed, and I haven’t visited my adorable niece and nephew in six months and am afraid they are growing up without me.

 In giving all of my energy to my art, I’ve failed to give energy to myself and my loved ones.